 First control to use is Measurement selection.
 To speed up the TWM operation, user may choose None to stop result viewer.
 Next option is Current, which will show currently measured results.
 Last option is Load from file to select previously processed results.
 Next control is Algorithm selection, which will contain names of all algorithms that were applied to the particular measurement.
 Next, user must select Max. shown dimension entry to define how the results should be displayed.
 Option Scalar means TWM will show only scalar quantities and it will show the results from all repetition cycles at once.
-Option Vector or matrix will show scalars and vectors (and matrices), so it can show only one results at once.
-User may select the result by entry Result selection.
+Option Vector or Matrix will show scalars and vectors (and matrices), so it can show only one result at once.
+User may select desired result by entry Result selection.
 TWM can display Current result, selected one or Average of all available.
 Note the averaging for large results count may take considerable time.
 Next, user may Select quantities to display individually.
 Next option is Uncertainty display, Res. order mode to regroup the quantities and Phase mode to select phase display format.
-Max. shown array size limits the vector and matrix quantities to be displayed, because TWM was not made for showing large amounts of data as table.
+Max. shown array size limits the size of vector and matrix quantities to be displayed, because TWM was not designed for showing large amounts of data as a table.
 If the size is exceeded, TWM will display “only graph” instead.
 Ref. channel is used to display phase differences between channels.
 This is useful e.g. for measuring phase shift by PSFE or similar algorithm.